 A list provided by the operator of the times when a crew member is required to undertake duties.
-The roster shall include, but not restricted to the elements of Flight Time, Duty Period and Day Off.
+The roster shall include, but not restricted to, the elements of flight time, flight duty period, standby duty, rest period and day off.